Of the 10 assistant coaches, five have degrees from Texas Tech University

-Chad Dennis begins his first season at Texas Tech as the head strength and conditioning coach for Red Raider Football.
+Chad Dennis begins his third season at Texas Tech as the head strength and conditioning coach for Red Raider Football.

-Dennis joins the Red Raiders after one year at Texas A&M where he served as an assistant strength and conditioning coach under Larry Jackson.
+Dennis joined the Red Raiders after one year at Texas A&M (2013) where he served as an assistant strength and conditioning coach under Larry Jackson.
 While with the Aggies in 2012, he played a key role in A&M's 11-2 season and win in the AT&T Cotton Bowl.

 In his first stint in College Station, from 2002-05, Dennis worked with the Aggies’ football and men’s and women’s basketball teams while also overseeing the three-time national champion A&M equestrian team.